 Young people work towards their awards using Arts Award centres as a base, in addition to working independently.

 Centres can be set up in a wide variety of different places, from arts organisations to schools, pupil referral units, youth clubs and community centres.
 In fact, an Arts Award centre can be any setting that supports children and young people taking part in the arts.

 Every Arts Award centre is registered with Trinity College London and must have at least one trained Arts Award adviser.
-Advisers can work with one centre or across several, and they may also establish new centres.
+Advisers can work with one centre or across several.

 Becoming an Arts Award centre is a great way to:

 Arts Award advisers are key to the success of Arts Award.
 They support children and young people working towards their awards, acting as mentors, facilitators and primary assessors.